sjvermeu/sjvermeu.github.io/content/pending/ownership-and-responsibilities-for-infrastructure-services.md

 - How do users interact with the service?
 Do they access it directly, or do you require intermediate gateways (like reverse proxies)?

-Now, design and architecture goes beyond integrations.
+Now, design and architecture go beyond integrations.
 I focus strongly on integrations here as it is a part of design and architecture that has strong dependencies and relations with other teams and technologies.
 To work out the integration side of a service, you can't do this autonomously without